 This course focuses on health care institutions and payors, rather than the physician-patient relationship.
 Specifically, the course provides a basic overview of key health laws and policies that students should know if they are to practice health law at a law firm; work in-house in a hospital, academic medical center, or managed care organization's legal department, compliance office, or risk management department; or work as a government attorney drafting or enforcing federal and state health laws.
 The first part of the course focuses on health insurance.
 Specifically, we will discuss the regulation of private health insurance, the public insurance programs Medicare and Medicaid, and the new health care exchanges.
-We then study the business of health care and the laws that impact health care business enterprises, including the tax laws governing tax-exempt organizations, the antitrust laws, and the fraud and abuse laws.
-The course concludes with a study of the federal privacy law, known as HIPAA.
+The course will conclude with the study of the business of health care and the laws that impact health care business enterprises, including the tax laws governing tax-exempt organizations, the antitrust laws, and the fraud and abuse laws.